 Students in the biology program receive a fundamental, broad-based education in the life sciences, which provides a rich understanding of the natural world and solid preparation for any biology-related field.
 With small class sizes, professors devote personal attention and mentoring to each student, and you will have opportunities for lab and field work in the local area and the Appalachian Mountains, which is home to a wide diversity of plants and animal species.

-Students graduate having a strong academic foundation to begin their careers, to attend graduate school, or to be accepted into pre-med, pre-dental, and other health-related programs.
+Within the biology major, you can choose a focused specialty, such as studying genetics, fossils, fungi, bugs, and biotechnology.
+Upon graduation, you will have a strong academic foundation to begin your careers, attend graduate school, or to be accepted into pre-med, pre-dental, and other health-related programs.